-The Columbia Center on Sustainable Investment (CCSI) tackles this complex challenge with policy-makers and practitioners in an annual Executive Training Program on Extractive Industries and Sustainable Development, held each June at Columbia University in New York City.
-The 2016 training will take place from June 6th through 17th, 2016.
+The Columbia Center on Sustainable Investment (CCSI) tackles this complex challenge with policy-makers and practitioners in an annual Executive Training on Extractive Industries and Sustainable Development, held each June at Columbia University in New York City.
+The next training will take place in June 1-12, 2020.

 The program is designed to equip participants with the necessary skills to promote the responsible development of the extractive industries sector in resource-rich developing countries and to encourage a rich dialogue about best practices from around the globe.
 The two-week training emphasizes the interdisciplinary nature of resource-based development.
 By working through real case studies and with practitioners and experts in the field, participants will be able to apply analytical tools and frameworks to the unique context of the extractive industries in their country.

-For more information about the program, please download our 2016 Executive Training Program Brochure here.
+For more information about the program, please download our 2020 Executive Training Brochure here.